Lokshen: Early history

 The definitive Ashkenazi noodle, lokshen, was the confluence of both Central Asian and Provençal by way of Germany influences.
 According to Jewish food historian Rabbi Gil Marks, lokshen noodles were first made sometime around the 13th century.

 Modern history

-In Israel, Lokshen as the term for "Jewish egg noodle" fell out of use in Hebrew by the mid-20th century due to the efforts of Eliezer Ben-Yehuda who in 1908 replaced lokshen with the Ancient Hebrew and Judeo-Arabic word "itriyot", a word which slowly overtook lokshen in the Hebrew lexicon and by which they are still known by today.
+In Israel, lokshen as the term for "Jewish egg noodle" fell out of use in Hebrew by the mid-20th century due to the efforts of Eliezer Ben-Yehuda, who in 1908 suggested replacing lokshen with the word "itriyot," deriving from Judeo-Arabic via the Greek word itrion, a word which slowly overtook lokshen in the Hebrew lexicon and by which they are still known today.

 Overview

 Brands

 There are many brands of lokshen around the world.
 Common North American brands include Manischewitz, No Yolks, Gefen, Kemach, Heimishe, and Greenblatt's.
 Israeli brands of lokshen (more commonly known as itriyot) include Osem and Meshubach.
 British brands of lokshen include Kleinblatt's Pure Egg and Sova Foods.
 Some European brands of lokshen such as Sova Foods sell their lokshen noodles in a in individual "nests", similar to Chinese noodles.
 There are also various private-label brands offering lokshen.